focusaurus/peterlyons.com/app/pages/leveling-up.md

 ## Actively Adding Value and Taking Initiative

 Periodically step back and take an analytical look at the state of the company.
-Are the processes and tools working effictively?
+Are the processes and tools working effectively?
 What are the pain points and problems you might be able to improve.
 Find something that is not working and take on a small side project to get it fixed.
 When doing this, it is best to follow through on your own initiative as opposed to asking for permission beforehand.
 For example, in the early days of Opsware we had no good collaboration tool beyond email.
 Our consultants were discovering complex processes that we needed to share with each other effectively.
 Email is not a good tool for this.
 So one of our consultants took it upon himself to install and configure a MoinMoin wiki we could use to collaborate on technical documents and projects.
 He had it up and running before he even mentioned it to management.
 The wiki quickly became one of the company's most valuable IT assets and completely mission critical.
 This is still true seven years later.
 Many times this type of project  doesn't require that much work.
 Perhaps a weekend of research and configuration and little or no coding.
 However, this can have a large long-term positive impact on the business, which will get noticed and appreciated by attentive management.

 <h1 id="pillar2">Pillar #2: Professional Communication</h1>